 Join the Promise

 In 1992, more than 1,700 Indiana University Health team members came together to raise $50,000 for the first IU Health team in Central Indiana’s Race for the Cure.
-Team members from across the state have come together each and every year since to raise funds and awareness to fight breast cancer.
+Team members from across the state have continued to come together each and every year to raise funds and awareness to fight breast cancer.